Image Credit: Judy Gallagher [CC BY 2.0 (https://creativecommons.org/licenses/by/2.0)]

-The Familiar Bluet is one of the brightest blue damselflies.
-This makes them easy to spot as they quickly dart from plant to plant, looking for smaller insects to eat.
-They spend part of their life under water, so a nearby water source is essential in order to continue growing a population.
-They are not picky either.
-Familiar Bluets will make a home near ponds, lakes, creeks, streams, marshes, swamps and even puddles.
-It doesn't matter if they are muddy puddles newly formed after a good rain.
-Familiar Bluets will take advantage of the new habitat.
+Because Familiar Bluets spend part of their life under water, a nearby water source is essential in order to sustain a population.
+They are not picky about home sites.
+Familiar Bluets can live near ponds, lakes, creeks, streams, marshes, swamps and even puddles.
+It doesn't matter if they are muddy puddles that are newly formed after a good rain.
+Familiar Bluets will take advantage of a new wet habitat.
 Adults are most active from late spring all the way through autumn.